robhagemans/pcbasic/README.md

 - [WConio](http://newcenturycomputers.net/projects/wconio.html) (needed for Windows command-line interface only)

 Of these, only Python is mandatory; however, without the optional dependencies functionality will be limited.
-After installing the dependencies, unpack the TGZ archive and run the `pcbasic` script with Python.
+After installing the dependencies, unpack the TGZ archive.
+You can now run `pcbasic` straight from the unpacked directory.
+Alternatively, an optional `install.sh` script is provided for Unix-like systems.
+This will install PC-BASIC into a system-wide directory and create a FreeDesktop menu item.

 On **Linux** systems, Python 2.7 usually comes pre-installed; the other packages can often be installed through your package manager.
 For example, on Ubuntu you can install all dependencies at once through APT:
 `sudo apt-get install python2.7 python-pygame python-numpy python-pexpect python-serial python-parallel`